kube-reporting/metering-operator/Documentation/using-metering.md

 Using `kubectl proxy` requires that the URL be accessed through a prefix that points to the Kubernetes service.
-(See the upstream documentation on [Manually constructing apiserver proxy URLs][accessing-services] for more details.)
-The following example assumes Metering is deployed in the `metering` namespace.
+(See the upstream documentation on [manually constructing apiserver proxy URLs][accessing-services] for more details.)
+The following example assumes that Metering is deployed in the `metering` namespace:

 ```
-http://127.0.0.1:8001/api/v1/namespaces/metering/services/http:reporting-operator:http/proxy/api/v1/reports/get?name=[Report Name]&namespace=[Report Namespace]&format=[Format]
+http://127.0.0.1:8001/api/v1/namespaces/$METERING_NAMESPACE/services/http:reporting-operator:http/proxy/api/v1/reports/get?name=[Report Name]&namespace=$METERING_NAMESPACE&format=[Format]
 ```

-If you are using Openshift, you'll need to change to the following, which uses the `openshift-metering` namespace, and which uses HTTPS by default:
+If you are using Openshift, you'll need to change to the following, which uses the `openshift-metering` namespace and HTTPS by default:

 ```
-http://127.0.0.1:8001/api/v1/namespaces/metering/services/https:reporting-operator:http/proxy/api/v1/reports/get?name=[Report Name]&namespace=[Report Namespace]&format=[Format]
+http://127.0.0.1:8001/api/v1/namespaces/$METERING_NAMESPACE/services/https:reporting-operator:http/proxy/api/v1/reports/get?name=[Report Name]&namespace=$METERING_NAMESPACE&format=[Format]
 ```

 For example, the results of a report with the name `namespace-cpu-request` report can be fetched in